Driving on under-inflated tires: What happens if you keep driving?

 1. Tire Pressure Monitoring System (TPMS)

-The purpose of the TPMS in a car is to alert you when the tire pressure is below the ideal value.
-Once the tire pressure falls below the set value, the TPMS light blinks to indicate something wrong.
-This is a call to you to check the pressure of each of the four tires.
+The purpose of the TPMS in a car is to alert you when the tire pressure is below the ideal pressure.
+Once the tire pressure falls below the set value, the TPMS light blinks on your dash (or and icon or message your gauge screen) to indicate something wrong.
+You should make sure to check the pressure of each of the four tires, or the specific tire that it is notifying you about as soon as possible.

 2. Longer Stopping Distance